stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/SPI/SPI_TwoBoards/DataExchangeDMA/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F0xx Devices.
+  - This example runs on STM32F0xx devices.

-  - This example has been tested with STMicroelectronics STM320518-EVAL (STM32F0xx) evaluation board and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM320518-EVAL and STM32072B-EVAL including respectively STM32F051R8T6 and STM32F072VBT6 devices and can be easily tailored to any other supported device and development board

   - STM320518-EVAL Set-up
       - Use LED1, LED2, LED3 and LED4 connected respectively PC.10, PC.11, PC.12
          and PD.02 pins for each eval boards.
       - Use The Joystick push buttons
          - DOWN[PC.07]
          - UP[PC.06]
          - LEFT[PC.09]
          - RIGHT[PC.08]
          - SEL[PA.00]
-    - Connect SPI3 SCK pin (PA.05) to SPI3 SCK pin (PA.05)
+     - Connect SPI1 SCK pin (PA.05) to SPI SCK pin
-    - Connect SPI3 MISO pin (PB.04) to SPI3 MISO pin (PB.04)
+     - Connect SPI1 MISO pin (PB.04) to SPI MISO pin
-    - Connect SPI3 MOSI pin (PA.07) to SPI3 MOSI pin (PA.07)
+     - Connect SPI1 MOSI pin (PA.07) to SPI MOSI pin
+     - Connect SPI1 NSS pin (PA.15) to SPI NSS pin
+     - Connect TIM2_CH2 pin (PA.01) to SPI1 NSS pin (PA.15) (On master board only to trigger the DMA transfers)
+     - Connect GND pins of two boards.

+  - STM32072B-EVAL Set-up
+      - Use LED1, LED2, LED3 and LED4 connected respectively PD.08, PD.09, PD.10
+        and PD.11 pins for each eval boards.
+      - Use The Joystick push buttons
+         - DOWN[PF.10]
+         - UP[PF.09]
+         - LEFT[PE.02]
+         - RIGHT[PE.03]
+         - SEL[PA.00]
+      - Connect SPI1 SCK pin (PB.03) to SPI SCK pin
+      - Connect SPI1 MISO pin (PE.15) to SPI MISO pin
+      - Connect SPI1 MOSI pin (PE.14) to SPI MOSI pin
-    - Connect SPI3 NSS pin (PA.15) to SPI3 NSS pin (PA.15)
+      - Connect SPI1 NSS pin (PA.15) to SPI NSS pin (PA.15)
-    - Connect TIM2_CH2 pin (PA.01) to SPI3 NSS pin (PA.15) (On master board only to trigger the DMA transfers)
+      - Connect TIM2_CH2 pin (PA.01) to SPI1 NSS pin (PA.15) (On master board only to trigger the DMA transfers)
-    - Connect GND pins of two boards.”
+      - Connect GND pins of two boards.

 @par How to use it ?